hinson/DLCVLecture/Readme.md

 ### 3.1.
 Open the workspace

 1. From menu,  `File` -> `Open Workspace from File`, select `{your home}/Projects/DLCVLecture/DLCVLecture.code-workspace`
-2. Check if the project files are shown in `VSCode Explorer` on the right.
+2. Check if the project files are shown in `VSCode Explorer` on the left.

 ### 3.2.
 Test local Python